 • AGA (American Gas Association).

 Weymouth equation shall be used considering the following:

 • The accuracy of the result decreases as the flow turbulence increases.
 Thus, this equation is good to be applied while Reynolds Number (Re) less than 2000.
-In case of more turbulent flow (Re>2000), other equation (Panhandle A, Panhandle B or AGA) shall be used.
+In case of more turbulent flow (Re>2000), other equations (Panhandle A, Panhandle B, or AGA) shall be used.

 The equation is:

 - Q : Gas flow rate, [CFD], [cubic feet per day], [ft3/day] at base conditions.

 - Tb : Base Temperature, equal to 520 [°R].

 - Pb : Base absolute Pressure, equal to 14.76 [psia].

 - E : Pipeline efficiency factor, [dimensionless].

 - Lm : Pipeline length, [miles].